Five fresh music tracks you should check out this week

 Here’s five more tracks to check out.

-In this week’s edition we look at videos from Meghan Trainor, Taylor Swift, Taylah Carroll, Jamie XX and the eye-catching Tommy Boi.
+In this week’s edition we look at videos from Rina Sawayama, Rhianna, Adele, Harry Styles and Alex the Astronaut.

+A dash of scariness for Halloween, a float down a lake, an epic return, a strange fish-man tale, and a trip back to childhood.

+Just in time for Halloween Rina Sawayama shares the track Frankenstein from her latest album Hold the Girl.

 OIP Staff